 Today, the process is essentially reversed.
 Instead of documenting the entire file prior to sending the loan to the underwriter, the file is digitized and electronically submitted to an automated underwriting system which will deliver a decision in mere moments while simultaneously providing the lender with a checklist of what is needed to move forward with the loan.
 Historically, FHA loans were documented first and submitted second.
 Today they are submitted first and then documented based on the results of the electronic submission.

 As it relates to credit, in the past a credit report would be pulled and included with the loan file.
 There were no credit scores reported then so the underwriter would have to make a personal judgment as to the creditworthiness of the applicant.
 There are no credit standards issued by the FHA other than to make that determination.
 Lenders could limit late payments to two or even three recent ones.
 It was completely up to the lender.
 Lenders had to be careful though if a loan went into default and the initial credit report showed late payments, the FHA could make the determination the loan guarantee would not apply.

-Today, with the evolution of credit scores, lenders use these scores to make a credit decision.
+Today, with the evolution of credit scores, lenders use these scores to make credit decisions.
 A credit report is ordered along with credit scores.
 The file is then submitted for an automated decision.
 The minimum credit score today for an FHA loan is 580 although individual lenders have the ability to increase their own minimum score requirements.
-Some bank and lenders require a minimum 600 -620 credit for max 96.5% financing.
+Some banks and lenders require a minimum of 600 -620 credit for a max of 96.5% financing.

 Please connect with us today to learn more by calling the number above.
 See more detailed information in the video below